factchecklab/facts-api/README.md

 Or you can use `docker-compose up`.
 The API is available on port 4000.

-Currently, the server creates database schema upon server starts.
-But it is recommended that you run database schema migration.

 To seed data, run `yarn seed:demo`, then `yarn reindex`.

 ## TODOs